Virginsubjects/StageDUT/README.md

 using a specific color, items have upstream been carefully choosen due to their importance and their interest to a concern.

-Thereby highlighted elements from a code allow us to spot more easily program constituents, so that they can be analyzed more efficiently.
+Thereby, highlighted elements from a code allow us to spot more easily program constituents, so that they can be analyzed more efficiently.

 His goal, among others,  is a code  legibility improvement.